SiskonEmilia/Anime-Wifu-Dataset/README.md

 python face_detector.py source_dir output_dir
 ```

-### Use [Wifu2x](https://github.com/nagadomi/waifu2x) to scale faces to 256^2 (about 4x)
+### Use [Wifu2x](https://github.com/nagadomi/waifu2x) to scale faces to 128^2

 *Attention: Limited by our server, we choose to use [another version of Wifu2x](https://github.com/yu45020/Waifu2x).
 The result may vary due to the usage of different versions*

-As the cropped face image is too small, we need to use Wifu2x twice (or three times to gain >512px images) to reach our expectation.
+As the cropped face image is too small, we need to use Wifu2x to reach our expectation.
 After doing so, you should get images like:

 ![](assets/result.png)